krathalan/krack/README.md

 readonly DROPBOX_PATH="krack-receive@krathalan.net:/home/krack-receive/package-dropbox"
 ```

 `$MAKECHROOTPKG_DIR` is where the Arch chroot will live that will be used to build packages.
-You can specify any directory you like here; Krack will create the Arch chroot for you once you try to build a package. `$SIGNING_KEY` should be the GPG key ID of the signing key you wish to use, in the `$BUILD_USER`'s keyring. `$DROPBOX_PATH` is the path where packages will be pushed to over SSH.
+You can specify any directory you like here; Krack will create the Arch chroot for you once you try to build a package. `$SIGNING_KEY` should be the GPG key ID of the signing key you wish to use, in the `$BUILD_USER`'s keyring. `$DROPBOX_PATH` is the path where packages will be pushed to over SSH to the receiving user on the remote PC.

 And in the conf file `/etc/krack/receive.conf` on the remote PC: